elppans/actions-for-nautilus/README.md

 greatly enhance the utility of the extension as well as allow the delivered sample configuration to work on first launch:

 * `xclip`   - a command line tool for managing the X clipboards
 * `zenity`  - a Gnome UI toolkit for shell scripts
 * `baobab`  - an option to "Open Disk Usage Analyzer"
 * `gtkhash` - a GTK+ utility for computing message digests or checksums
+* `meld`    - a graphical tool for diffing and merging files

 It is highly recommended to install these extra packages.